ankitrajxd/CICD-PIPELINE-FOR-WEB-APPLICATION/README.md

 6. Select the events that should trigger the webhook, such as "Push".
 7. Save the webhook.
 8. With the webhook set up, the Jenkins job will run automatically whenever changes are pushed to the master branch of the repository.

+   ### Steps to trigger build automatically
+   1. install generic webhook plugin
+   2. go to configure option of pipelin
+   3. Under the Build Triggers menu, tick `"Generic Webhook Trigger"` and paste `"githubtoken"` (you can use any) and copy this format `http://JENKINS_URL/generic-webhook-trigger/invoke?token=YOUR_TOKEN`
+   4. now go to github repository webhook setting and add a new webhook
+   6. paste the copied url inside payload URL
+   7. Done

 ## Step 5: Deploy to a Web Server